 However, the release of lead to the environment in Australia from industrial uses of chemicals in this group is expected to be limited in volume and diffuse in nature.
 Available use data suggests that the contribution of lead from current industrial uses of lead salts of medium-chain fatty acids to total environmental lead loads is comparatively small.
-Domestic restrictions on the lead content in surface coatings and international trends to reduce lead in paint have dramatically reduced the consumption of these lead salts for their main industrial use as driers in coatings.
-The risks from lead released from articles to which lead-containing industrial coating products have been applied are expected to decline further as lead salts of medium-chain fatty acids are finally phased out of use.
+Domestic restrictions regarding lead content in surface coatings and international trends to reduce lead in paint have dramatically reduced the consumption of these lead salts for their main industrial use as driers in coatings.